flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ## Submitting your assignment

-Since we are using Github classroom, you will submit your assignment by "pushing" to your repo
+Since we are using Github classroom, you will submit your assignment by "pushing" to your repo on Github.
+I will be able to see